An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Rotation Estimation

 \section{Rotation Estimation}

 NEC \cite{kneip2013direct} constructed by point observations leads to an estimator where the rotation is recovered in a decoupled way.
 Inspired by it, for line features, normal back-projected constraint (NBC) is proposed in this paper.
-Integrating them and considering observation uncertainty results in a probability-aware point-line-based rotation estimation method.
+Integrating them and considering observation uncertainty results in a probability-aware point-line-based rotation estimation method, which is the rotation estimation part of RT$^2$PL.